 SOLE F85 – The Complete Big Mans Treadmill

 This treadmill has the widest running mat that I could compare in this category.
-Measuring in at 22 inches wide and is pretty soft landing which is rather important for our extra large bodies.
+Measuring in at 22 inches wide and is a pretty soft landing which is rather important for our extra-large bodies.
 The features and specs for the F85 are enough to keep me entertained and interested.

 Best Of The Best?

 The F85 was the best quality home treadmill we could find in this price category.
 But in my opinion, it should be recognized as a club level standard treadmill.
-Very high quality machine that has just the right amount of features and training programs to keep me working out.
+It’s a high-quality machine that has just the right amount of features and training programs to keep me working out.
 Without having to spend a fortune either.

 Something else I should mention is the hydraulics system.
 I think it’s up there with some big names in this industry, if not the best from my point of view.

 I found it easily yet smoothly raises and lowers the running platform so it can be packed away into storage.
 So less fear of children or pets getting squished beneath a falling treadmill.
 Plus its weight capacity rating of 400 pounds makes this the perfect treadmill for the heavy person.

 *Do note that if you get this treadmill shipped to your house to have an extra person around to help you assemble it.
 As it is quite big and heavy to drag by yourself.
 Especially across the carpet.

 Best Treadmill For Big And Tall People Over 400 Lbs

 Once you hit the 400 pound weight rating, it’s not easy to find treadmills for heavy people.
 Fortunately SOLE has a light commercial treadmill available for the public which has a 425 pound weight capacity.